A landmark moment last month has got me reflecting on my journey as a writer…

 The final key to locking myself fully as a writer, believe it or not, was breast cancer.
 I was diagnosed in January 2015 and had a year of treatment.
 You better believe that nothing will get you to reassess and reframe things more than an egg timer turned on its side, and you not knowing how quickly it might go one way or the other.

 With it came time.
 Time off, time writing, time thinking, time to myself, to evaluate, to take stock.
-I realised what I had achieved and marveled at how the hell I’d done it, given my rocky beginnings.
+I realised what I had achieved, how far I’d come, and marveled at how the hell I’d done it, given my rocky beginnings.
 The narrative that had followed me since leaving home at 15, the one I had made things fit to, that was when I said adios to it fully.

-And here’s the lovely part that Warda reminds me of – it was actually my work with young people, my commitment to offering them the guidance I learnt the value of through its early absence in my own life, that rather beautifully brought me back to my love of words, strengthening my skills, and allowing me to see my own value and potential.
+And the loveliest part that all this and particularly that Warda reminds me of – it was actually this work with young people, my commitment to offering them the guidance I learned the value of through its early absence in my own life, that rather beautifully brought me back to my love of words, strengthening my skills, and allowing me to see my own value and potential.

 In many ways, Warda and I started our journey of self-discovery together.
 Warda knows my story, and I know hers.
 This has led to a special connection and we continue to champion each other on our writing journey knowing how far we have both come to get our seat at the table.
 (Or perhaps we’re creating new tables.
 There’s an idea!)

 I’m not sure how I would have found my way back to words, or perhaps in the way I have, without my years working creatively with young people.
 And there are many of you I have to thank – some who are, like Warda, fully-fledged adulting now.
 And when I see you, I smile.
-Thank you for enriching my life.
+Thank you for enriching my life, and for appreciating what I have to offer.
 And yes, it took a while to get here.
 But, good stuff came from that long journey.
 Not least, supporting others to say ‘I can’ quicker than I was once able to myself.